Royal Danish Orchestra

-The Royal Danish Orchestra (Det Kongelige Kapel) is a Danish orchestra based in Copenhagen.
+The Royal Danish Orchestra (Danish: Det Kongelige Kapel) is a Danish orchestra based in Copenhagen.
 The Danish name for the orchestra indicates its original function as an ensemble geared to supplying the music for court events.
 The Royal Danish Orchestra presently consists of around 100 musicians.
 The principal venue for the orchestra's traditional symphony concerts is the Copenhagen Opera House, where the orchestra also serves as the orchestra for the Royal Danish Opera, as well as holding several annual chamber orchestra concerts in the foyer of the smaller experimental stage Takkelloftet.
-Most ballet and some opera performances takes place at the Old Stage.
+Most ballet and some opera performances take place at the Old Stage of the Royal Danish Theatre.